carpentries-incubator/hpc-intro/_episodes/01-bash.md

 ## Navigating the Remote System

-CUT AND PASTE FROM SWC SHELL-NOVICE.
-NEEDS TO BE MODIFIED TO INCLUDE A DISCUSSION OF home, scratch, and project

 Now let's learn the command that will let us see the contents of the remote filesystem.
 We can see what's in our home directory by running `ls`, which stands for "listing":